twelvebarsblue/staff_management_system/README.md

-# staff_management_system
-A simple staff management system coded in Python
+# A simple staff management system coded in Python

+## Requirements
+tkinter, tkcalendar, pandas, datetime, regex

+## Functions
+1. Manage staff movement across a period of time
+2. Manually specify type of movement
+3. Filter and view based on date range and staff
+4. Add or remove staff in real-time
+5. Export data out in CSV (Comma-Separated Values) format
+6. Backup and load database